Olivia5k/dotfiles/vim/README.md

 mostly everything it does except [ropevim][ropevim] for tag navigation, and I simply use a [sane tag setup][effortless] for that instead.

+vim has very good builtin omnicompletion for Python.
+Run `<c-x><c-o>` in insert mode and you'll start it.
+When you browse the completions, documentation for the function will appear in a preview window.

 I have written my own folding for Python: [vim-snakecharmer][snakecharmer].
 It is smarter than indent fold and knows about imports, classes, methods, functions, different blocks and multiline expressions.
 It also knows about